gvwilson/sdxpy/src/oop/index.md

 The last step in building our own object system is to implement [%i "inheritance" %][%/i%].
 First,
-we add a method to our original `Shape` class that uses methods defined in derived classes:
+we add a method to our original `Shape` class that uses methods defined in [%i "derived class" %]derived classes[%/i%]:

 [% inc file="inherit_original.py" keep="shape" %]